So, you want to write for Asparagus. Great! We want that too.

 Now that you’ve read the Manifesto, you should have a sense of what Asparagus is about.
 But you may still be wondering: “what kinds of stories do you publish?”
 It might be easier to start with what we’re not looking for:

 - Hot takes

 There are plenty of publications out there publishing all of those things, and Asparagus is not trying to compete with any of them.
 Let a hundred hot takes sizzle, on someone else’s site.
-Our goal at this time is to publish content that tends toward the evergreen.
+Our goal is to publish content that tends toward the evergreen.
 (Evergreen, get it?
-Sorry not sorry, I will never not love a pun.)
+Sorry not sorry, we will never not love a pun.)